alteus7/DragonHeartPressKit/projects/DragonHeart_KR/index.md

 ## Videos

-We have a trailer and this is it.
+Promotion trailer on Google play store & Apple app store.
 [And this is what we called the link](https://www.youtube.com/watch?v=HSUTVksSGtI "Promotion Trailer on Youtube")

 <iframe src="//www.youtube.com/embed/HSUTVksSGtI" frameborder="0" allowfullscreen></iframe>